 It’s always a good idea to protect your RV plumbing from damage with a water pressure regulator.
-Many campgrounds and municipal water source may provide water at pressures above 100 psi, and the recommended water pressure for your RV is only 40-60 psi.
+Many campgrounds and municipal water sources may provide water at pressures above 100 psi, and the recommended water pressure for your RV is only 40-60 psi.

 12v Water Pump

-If you’re planning to go boondocking (that is, camping without hook-ups), then you will be using only your potable water stored in the tank underneath your RV.
+If you’re planning to go boondocking (that is, camping without hook-ups), then you will be using only your potable water stored in the tank underneath your vehicle.
 Part of your RV plumbing system is the water pump, which is necessary to bring that water from the tank to your faucet.

-- Flow rate in gallons per minute (GPM).
+- Flow rate in gallons per minute (GPM)

-- Pressure in pounds per square inch (PSI).
+- Pressure in pounds per square inch (PSI)

 The pump also has a rating for amps, which is how much electrical current it draws from your battery.
 This is important to factor in when planning your electrical use.

 Both higher GPM and higher PSI will make your sinks and showers more like the ones at home, but higher numbers will also deplete your potable water tank faster.
 It’s important to ration your water usage when camping in areas without water connections.